 Why does Hyatt have the Milestone Rewards program?

 The Milestone Rewards program was introduced in 2019.
-With this change, the idea is that some perks that were previously associated with qualifying for a certain status tier can now be earned earlier.
+With this program, the idea is that some perks that were previously associated with qualifying for a certain status tier can now be earned earlier.

 For example, Globalist members used to get four suite upgrade awards per year upon earning status, but now already get the first two upon reaching 50 elite nights.
 The idea is to reward members more often, though admittedly it can create a bit of confusion.

 There’s a big gap between earning Explorist and Globalist status (30 nights vs. 60 nights), so this program offers some incremental perks for those who over-qualify for Explorist, but don’t quite reach Globalist.

 To the contrary, in situations where there’s a status fast track promotion, those who qualify for status with fewer nights may not receive all the perks.

-Do elite nights earned through credit cards count towards Milestone Rewards?
+Do elite nights earned through credit cards count toward Milestone Rewards?

 Absolutely!
-Elite nights earned through World of Hyatt’s co-branded credit cards do count towards Milestone Rewards:
+Elite nights earned through World of Hyatt’s co-branded credit cards do count toward Milestone Rewards:

 - The World of Hyatt Credit Card (review) offers five elite nights annually just for having the card, plus two elite nights for every $5,000 spent on an ongoing basis

 - The World of Hyatt Business Credit Card (review) offers five elite nights for every $10,000 spent per calendar year

-Do promotional elite nights count towards Milestone Rewards?
+Do promotional elite nights count toward Milestone Rewards?

 Yes.
-If World of Hyatt has a promotion offering bonus elite nights (as we sometimes see for all members, and sometimes see for those with a co-branded credit card), then those nights would count towards Milestone Rewards.
+If World of Hyatt has a promotion offering bonus elite nights (as we sometimes see for all members, and sometimes see for those with a co-branded credit card), then those nights would count toward Milestone Rewards.

 Do you earn Milestone Rewards if you status match?